emmanuelbrim/Election_Analysis/README.md

 ![Alt text](https://github.com/emmanuelbrim/Election_Analysis/blob/main/Resources/winning%20candidate.PNG)

 ## Election Audit Summary
-- The Resources folder can be used to hold data set from other elections and modifing the path to reflect that particular file.
+Though the analysis done in this project answered the request of the Election Commission, it must be stated that with some modifications to the script used a more indepth information could be generated from this audit.
--
+The same Resources folder used here can hold data from other elections and with a change in the variables of the script to reflect that particular dataset, produce a whole new output upon request.
+On the other hand a decision statement could be introduced in the original script to generate votes per candidate in each county.
+This will tell how each candidate performed in each county.